varungazala16/Financial-QA-System-Langchain/README.md

 - **3 Q&A Tables**: One for each model showing questions and answers
 - **BLEU Scores Table**: BLEU scores for each model
 - **ROUGE Scores Table**: ROUGE-1, ROUGE-2, ROUGE-L scores
-- **METEOR Scores Table**: METEOR scores for each model

 ## Evaluation Metrics

 - **BLEU**: Measures n-gram overlap with reference answers
 - **ROUGE**: Evaluates recall-oriented metrics (ROUGE-1, ROUGE-2, ROUGE-L)
-- **METEOR**: Measures semantic overlap using precision/recall with synonym and stem matching

 ## Notes